08 September 2021

-If we decline the loan application or if we accept the application but you do not/the applicant does not proceed with the facility, we keep your information for 12 months or as long as necessary to deal with any queries you may have and/or to comply with our legal obligations.
-If the application is accepted and the loan facility agreement proceeds, we hold your information for 6 years from the date at which the agreement ends or as long as necessary thereafter to deal with any queries you or the borrower (if not you) may have or to comply with our legal obligations.
+If we decline the loan application or if we accept the application but the loan does not go ahead, we keep your information for 12 months or as long as necessary to deal with any queries you may have and/or to comply with our legal obligations.
+If the application is accepted and a loan facility agreement is made, we hold your information for 6 years from the date when the agreement ends or for as long as necessary after that to deal with any queries you or the borrower (if not you) may have or to comply with our legal obligations.

 Credit reference agencies will retain the loan account information we give to them for 6 years after the loan account is closed (please see ‘Use by credit reference and fraud prevention agencies’ for more information about the information that we give to them).

 Fraud prevention agencies can hold your information for different periods of time, and if you are considered to pose a risk of fraud or money laundering, your information can be held for up to 6 years.

 We may hold your information for longer or shorter periods than those described above where:

 - the law requires us to hold your personal information for a longer period, or delete it sooner; or